 - Don’t open an email attachment unless you know who sent it and/or you are expecting it.

 - If you receive an attachment from someone you don’t know and you are not expecting it, delete it immediately or contact your IT administrator and have them investigate it.
 Never open an attachment or link if you are unsure of the sender or the content.

 - Always log out of your machine at the end of the day.

-Your network is only as strong as its weakest link and in most cases, the weakest link is the employee.
+Your network security is only as strong as its weakest link and in most cases, the weakest link is the employee.
 Learn to be a critical consumer and pass those skills on to your employees so you can rest assured that your network is in good hands.